biocomp/how-skype-fix-vulnerabilities/README.md

 Frankly speaking, I'd been fed up with all of this.
 I'd been tired to implore, eat the dust and beg for fixing the holes during so many months.

 As I wrote before, I'd been using Skype for about ten years.
 My primary account **zhovner** is quite the same old.
-I felt that it's unfair to witness to other people's sufferring not having walked in the same shoes.
+I felt that it's unfair to witness to other people's suffering not having walked in the same shoes.
 Then I decided to conduct an experiment and order the deletion of my own account.

 ![offering the deletion](https://habrastorage.org/files/eef/59b/d97/eef59bd9743046ca9037adae00ee7e23.png)

-It costed me ₽2000 (about $30).
+It cost me ₽2000 (about $30).
 This time the deleter requested three days to finish the work.
 Indeed, I was logged out from Skype in several days and I've been never able to log in back.

 ![successful deletion](https://habrastorage.org/files/992/78b/2b5/99278b2b5d2048caad787812a7922eb0.png)

-### Chating with Skype Support
+### Chatting with Skype Support

 As soon as I got banned, I immediately wrote to the Skype Support.
-Assuming that my account was blocked using well-known trick with mass spam of report messages, I tried to describe it the the person from support.
+Assuming that my account was blocked using well-known trick with mass spam of report messages, I tried to describe it the person from support.

 You can see the original of the conversation here telegra.ph/Account-blocked-by-mass-abuse-reporting (read from top, to bottom).
 I recommend you to read the original to feel all the humiliation the innocent victims are experiencing.